-The State of Illinois has designated Oak Park as a community where children through 6 years of age are considered to be at high risk for lead exposure.
-This designation is based on the fact that a significant percentage of Oak Park housing units were built prior to 1978.
-Given the prevalence of older housing stock in Oak Park and the corresponding high risk for lead exposure for children under the age of six, the Village has committed to strong efforts in lead awareness, prevention, education and abatement.
-The following activities constitute the Village's strategy to minimize exposure to, and damage from, lead-based paint.
+The Illinois Department of Public Health has identified all three of Oak Park's ZIP codes as high-risk ZIP codes for pediatric blood lead poisoning.
+High-risk ZIP codes are based on housing data and family economic status obtained from the 2000 census.
+Given the prevalence of an older housing stock in Oak Park and the corresponding probability that many of the Village's children are exposed to lead, the Village has committed to strong efforts in lead education, prevention and abatement.
+As a result, Oak Park children, with elevated blood levels, receive local professional case management services through the Oak Park Public Health Department.
+The following activities constitute the Village's strategy to minimize exposure to and damage from lead-based paint.

-The Village of Oak Park Department of Public Health is committed to eliminating elevated levels of lead in children in Oak Park.
+• The Village of Oak Park Department of Public Health is committed to eliminating elevated levels of lead in children in Oak Park.
 The Village has an agreement with the Illinois Department of Public Health to provide case management services for all children that live within the boundaries of the Village.
 The Health Department is considered the State's "delegate agency" for childhood lead.
-The Health Department participates in public awareness and education campaigns, provides nursing lead case management and will conduct environmental investigations when required under the Illinois Lead Poisoning Prevention Code.
+The Health Department participates in public awareness and education campaigns, provides nursing lead case management and will conduct environmental investigations, when required, under the Illinois Lead Poisoning Prevention Act and Illinois Lead Poisoning Prevention Code.

-Because of the age of the Village's housing stock, the Village of Oak Park is defined through the State of Illinois to be a high-risk area for lead.
-Because of this determination every physician licensed to practice medicine is required to provide annual testing of children from 6 months of age through 6 years of age.
-In addition, child care facilities must require that all parents or guardians of a child 6 months through 6 years of age to provide a statement from a physician or health care provider as proof that a blood test occurred prior to admission.
-Physicians are required to submit lead sampling results to the Illinois Department of Public Health, where the sampling data is then entered into a data surveillance system called Stellar.
-The Health Department's Nursing Division is responsible for reviewing incoming sample results to determine whether nursing case management is required and/or whether a childhood lead case should be referred to the Environmental Health Division for an environmental investigation of the child's dwelling.
+- Because of the age of the Village's housing stock, all of Oak Park's ZIP codes are defined as high risk for pediatric blood lead poisoning.
+As a result, every physician licensed to practice medicine is required to provide annual testing of children from 6 months of age through 6 years of age.
+In addition, child care facilities must require that all parents or guardians of a child 6 months through 6 years of age provide a statement from a physician or health care provider as proof that a blood test occurred prior to admission.
+Physicians are required to submit lead sampling results to the Illinois Department of Public Health, where the sampling data is then entered into a data surveillance system called HLPPS.
+The Health Department's Nursing Division is responsible for reviewing incoming blood lead sample test results using the HLPPS data management system.
+Nursing staff review incoming lead results to determine whether nursing case management is required and/or whether a childhood lead case should be referred to the Environmental Health Division for an environmental investigation of the child's dwelling. - The Health Department is responsible for managing and maintaining HLPPS.
+In PY 2018, the Health Department will manage childhood blood lead test results through HLPPS.